 Main Exhibit Gallery

-The Changing Exhibits Gallery features year-long "temporary" exhibitions that highlight interesting topic of our community's history and heritage.
-Our featured changing exhibit "Trains of Tempe" runs through October 8, 2017.
+The Changing Exhibits Gallery features year-long exhibitions that highlight interesting topics of our community's history and heritage.
+Our current featured changing exhibit "Trains of Tempe" runs through October 8, 2017.

 Thursday, October 5 at 6 pm:

 Reminisce about trains and have a last chance to view the featured exhibit “Trains of Tempe” at this free closing reception.
 Enjoy musical entertainment by Jimmy Pines and Washboard Jere, some train stories from special guests and light refreshments.
 The “Trains of Tempe” ends its run on October 8.The Community Room hosts temporary art exhibits around its perimeter.
 It now features: